tabbybox/serve/README.md

 # serve -l 3000

+> [!NOTE]
+> Seems like the issue is with NPM itself instead.
+That said, which you may find this useful, further development will likely to pause until I come back to exploration.
+Use at your own risk :P

 the ["serve" from vercel](https://github.com/vercel/serve) is way too slow to start and stop, and clearly i'm too impatient to wait for it

 Like literally what is going on with these **3 whole seconds**?